 Intravenous (IV) antibiotics

 Your healthcare provider might decide you need IV antibiotics instead of oral antibiotics.
-If they do, you’ll get the IV medication through a vein in your arm while you’re in the hospital.
+If they do, they will give it to you through a vein in your arm while you’re in the hospital.

 Things to remember